pablopenlop/gradewing_guide/docs/data-manager/student-setup.md

 ![Setup Students](../assets/images/Setup_Students.png){ width="700" }

-Click the Add button to begin the registration process.
+Click the `Add student` button to begin the registration process.
 Enter the student's First Name and Last Name into the corresponding form to create the record.
 You may also provide their Gender, Date of Birth, and Email Address as optional fields.

 ### Edit profile
 *   **Personal data**: This section allows you to review and update the student's core information previously entered during registration.